Roving tabindex 0.3.0

 There are three main ways to control <roving-tabindex>

-and the focus of the elements it
+and the focus of

-manages: attributes, methods and
+methods and events.

 Attributes